 Do you get sick when you ascend to high altitudes?
-You are not alone there- lots of people suffer from this and the good news is you can learn a few tricks to control it.
-If, on the other hand, you’ve never been to high country but are keen on climbing, skiing, hiking or trekking to high altitudes in the near future, you may have at some point wondered how your body would handle reduced atmospheric pressure and low oxygen.
+You are not alone – lots of people suffer from this and the good news is you can learn a few tricks to control it.
+This is called high altitude sickness.
+On the other hand, you’ve never been to high country but are keen on climbing, skiing, hiking or trekking to high altitudes in the near future, you may have at some point wondered how your body would handle reduced atmospheric pressure and low oxygen.
 If you know what works for other people, it could help give you ideas on how to cope with such a situation.

 So what happens in high altitudes?